 Freezing the Soup

-If you’re freezing the soup, let it cool to room temperature and then transfer it to quart-sized freezer bags (the sturdy ones please).
+If you’re freezing the soup (which I highly recommend), let it cool to room temperature and then transfer it to quart-sized freezer bags (the sturdy ones please).
 Freeze these flat and then they stack nicely in your fridge!

 Reheating the soup is easy.
 Let it thaw slowly or dunk it in warm water for a faster thaw.
 Then heat the soup on the stovetop!